osgmarketplace/resonance-webapp-docs/docs/apis/demander-apis/catalog-api/catalog-api-concepts.md

 ## Price

-Price is managed at the Demander/Storefront level.
-This gives the Demander a lot of control over pricing.
+Price is managed at the DemandHQ/Storefront level.
+This gives the DemandHQ a lot of control over pricing.
 This complexity is sometimes necessary as different storefronts have different costs, commission structures, etc, and the price must be adjusted to reflect that.

 ## Localization/Currency

-Language and Currency are handled at the default level for a given Demander, and the fields uploaded will correlate with that locale or currency.
+Language and Currency are handled at the default level for a given DemandHQ, and the fields uploaded will correlate with that locale or currency.
 Other locales or currencies will be handled through other means.
 This path was chosen due to most marketplaces having a primary locale/currency that covers 99% of use cases (including many storefronts).

 ## Content Items